wuxb45/wormhole/README.md

     // perform index operations with (the new) ref

 However, frequently calling `wormhole_ref()` and `wormhole_unref()` can be expensive because they acquire locks internally.
-If the ref-holder thread is busy-waiting in a loop and does not sleep, a better way to avoid blocking is to periodically call `wormhole_refresh_qstate()`. this method has negligible cost (two instructios) and does not interfere with other threads.
+A better solution is available if the ref-holder thread is able to periodically update its quiescent state by call `wormhole_refresh_qstate()`.
+This method has negligible cost (only two instructions) and does not interfere with other threads.
 For example:

     // holding a ref